Meet the Editors

 In May 2022, Craig celebrates his 20th year at Guinness World Records.

 A writer and editor, he studied Publishing at Napier in Edinburgh and spent the first half of his career developing magazine titles, covering topics as diverse as classical and jazz music, home DIY, cookery, gambling and the paranormal ("I know a very little about a lot of topics!", he says).
 His first role in Guinness World Records was the Web Editor, before taking over as Editor-in-Chief in 2005.
-The upcoming 2023 edition will be his 18th book.
 As a Guinness World Records brand ambassador, Craig has travelled extensively, adjudicating some of the most iconic records, including the tallest man, shortest woman and longest fingernails.

 He has also enjoyed a host of celebrity encounters, among them Marvel star Hugh Jackman, soccer legend Pele and global superstar Beyoncé - a fact that he rarely lets his colleagues forget...